LuggiStruggi/RunNameGenerator/README.md

 ## Source

-I got the current set words from https://github.com/gambolputty/textstelle.
+I got the current set of words from https://github.com/gambolputty/textstelle.

 ## Content